saulpw/visidata/docs/rows.md

 ## How to filter a random subset of rows

-1. Type `R` followed by the *number* of rows you wish included in your random population sample.
+1. Type `Space` `random-rows` followed by the *number* of rows you wish included in your random population sample.

 ---